vitessio/website/content/en/docs/16.0/user-guides/migration/materialize.md

 Note that the target table is just a normal table, there is nothing that prevents you from writing to it directly.
-While you might not want to do that in this in the "materialized view" use-case, in certain other use-cases it might be completely acceptable to write to the table on other cases.
+While you might not want to do that in this in the "materialized view" use-case, in certain other use-cases it might be completely acceptable to write to the table.
 Doing so is completedly fine as long as you don't end up altering or removing rows in a fashion that would break the "replication" part of the VReplication workflow (e.g. removing a row in the target table directly that is later updated in the source table).

 ## Viewing the Workflow While in Progress